-White House fence jumper charged
+White House fence jumper charged with assault

 Washington — The 23-year-old Maryland man who climbed over the White House fence Wednesday night has been charged with felonies for assaulting two police dogs and making threats, the Secret Service said Thursday.

 Dominic Adesanya of Bel Air, Maryland, is in the custody of the U.S. Marshals Service for previous outstanding warrants, Secret Service spokesman Brian Leary said.
 Adesanya has also been charged with four misdemeanor counts of resisting arrest and unlawful entry.

 This is not Adesanya's first arrest at the executive mansion.
 Records show he was also charged with unlawful entry at the White House complex in late July.
 A court document says he told an officer that a security barrier he jumped over "was easy and that the next fence to the south grounds of the White House would not be a problem as well."

 Adesanya claimed a banking family that he said owned the Federal Reserve Bank was targeting him, and he said he wanted cameras that had been placed in his home removed, according to a court document.
 After the arrest he was ordered to get outpatient mental health screening and return to court Sept.
 9.